 4.1 Ephemeral storage

 Some Pouta virtual machine flavors have ephemeral storage in addition to a root disk.
 This works as additional storage for the duration of the instance.
 This storage does not get saved when the instance shuts down.
 This storage does not get saved when you create a snapshot of an image.
 It is not copied along with resizes or migrations.
 It is especially important to note regarding the io.* flavors that the storage is based on RAID0 arrays optimized for performance, providing no redundancy whatsoever.

-For a detailed explanation of ephemeral storage see the images and instances section in the OpenStack user guide.
+For a detailed explanation of ephemeral storage (and other storage options), you can see storage concepts section in the OpenStack user guide.